urbanware-org/typefx/README.md

 In case the effects should be used in a shell script, it would be quite inconvenient to use this *Python* module every time when printing a text on the shell.

 However, such effects can also be produced using shell commands.
-Below you can find some code snippets for various shells.
+Below you can find some code snippets for various shells:

-Below you can find code for the following:

 *   [*Bash*](#bash)
 *   [*Android*](#terminal-emulator-on-android) terminal emulator